Home / Products / Features / Bayesian multilevel models

 Exponential survival model

 Consider survival data that record durations (in months) of employment of individuals from tstart to tend.
 Variable failure contains 1 when the end date corresponds to the end of employment, and 0 otherwise.
 A two-level model would account for the variability between individuals, who are identified by the id variable.
-To demonstrate a three-level model, let's also account for the variability between birth years of individuals, which may help explain some of between-individual variability.
+To demonstrate a three-level model, let's also account for the variability between birth years of individuals, which may help explain some of the between-individual variability.

 Here is how we would proceed with the standard multilevel analysis for these data.